hmalcha/VisualLie/README.md

 # VisualLie

-VisualLie is a web app to visualize the root system of the Feingold-Frenkel algebra.
+VisualLie is a web app that visualizes the root system of the Feingold-Frenkel algebra.
 It uses the Bokeh Python library to generate an interactive plot.
-The plot is stored in the **VisualLie.html** file, which can be opened with any modern web browser.
+The plot is stored in the **VisualLie.html** file and can be opened with any modern web browser.

-The easiest way to get started with VisualLie is to download the **VisualLie.html** file and open.
+The easiest way to get started with VisualLie is to download **VisualLie.html** and open it.

 ## Getting Started
-If you want to modify VisualLie or build the "VisualLie.html" yourself follow these steps.
+If you want to modify VisualLie or build the **VisualLie.html** file yourself, follow these steps.

 VisualLie requires a Python installation with [Bokeh](https://docs.bokeh.org/en/latest/index.html).
 To install Bokeh using `pip`, enter